enr/grails-json-rest-api/README.markdown

 In `test/apps` you can find a basic sample application, taken from [padcom / grails-json-rest-api-examples](https://github.com/padcom/grails-json-rest-api-examples)

-Run `grails test-app` from the sample directory to verify everithing is working as expected.
+Run `grails test-app` from the sample directory to verify everything is working as expected.